How to Grow Big Gourmet Garlic!

 8) Harvest at the right time:

 Hardneck garlic can get sunburned so place it in a shady area as you harvest.
+We put towels on our piles in the field if the sun is really intense.
 Make sure to cure garlic in a shady area.

 10) Cure garlic for the best taste and keeping qualities.